5 Best Practices for Employee Recognition Programs

 To start, effective recognition is specific and timely.
 It’s the difference between “Thanks—you did a good job on that report” and “Thanks for the report—I appreciated the clear visuals you used.
 The graphs on page 14 were especially effective in demonstrating your point.
 Excellent work!”
 Specific recognition helps employees understand which actions contribute to team goals and should be repeated.
 Naturally, this type of praise should follow soon after the report is delivered, rather than an employee hearing about it eight months later in an annual performance review after you've forgotten the specifics.

 Recognition should also be frequent, visible, tied to company values, and inclusive.
 Frequent recognition builds ongoing motivation and ensures that employees feel perpetually valued.
 Visible recognition provides positive reinforcement for both the employee being recognized and others around them.
 It also spotlights work that may have gone unnoticed and encourages increased collaboration.
 Values-based recognition brings your company vision to life by reinforcing your core values.
-Inclusive recognition encourages peer-to-peer recognition to promote stronger team connections.
+Inclusive recognition encourages peer-to-peer recognition to nourish company culture and promote stronger team connections.

 Want to know more about these characteristics?
 Check out the Complete Manager's Guide to Employee Recognition